 Key Patterns

 The hosted model wins again.
-UptimeRobot and OneUptime both offer cloud-hosted MCP endpoints — zero installation, zero maintenance.
-This is becoming the standard for commercial monitoring tools, following the pattern set by Slack, Asana, and PagerDuty.
+UptimeRobot, OneUptime, and now Better Stack all offer cloud-hosted MCP endpoints — zero installation, zero maintenance.
+Three of the four major monitoring platforms with MCP support use hosted endpoints, following the pattern set by Slack, Asana, and PagerDuty.

 Diagnostic tools are a separate niche.
 ProbeOps and mcp-status-observer solve a different problem — ad-hoc infrastructure checks rather than continuous monitoring management.
 They’re complementary to platform-specific servers, not replacements.

 The monitoring MCP gap: alerting.
 Most of these servers let you query status and manage monitors, but few handle the alert side well.
-For alert-focused MCP, see PagerDuty MCP (67 tools, read-only defaults) or Grafana MCP (alerting + OnCall toolsets).
+Better Stack’s official server is the exception — it includes on-call scheduling and escalation policies.
+For dedicated alert-focused MCP, see PagerDuty MCP (67 tools, read-only defaults) or Grafana MCP (alerting + OnCall toolsets).

 What’s Missing